- Chart

 Overview

-The SPDR Barclays Intermediate Term Corporate Bond ETF (ITR) seeks to provide investment results that correspond generally to the price and yield performance of the Bloomberg Barclays U.S. Intermediate Corporate Bond Index.
-It focuses on U.S. dollar-denominated, investment-grade, fixed-rate corporate bonds with maturities between one and ten years.
+The SPDR Barclays Intermediate Term Corporate Bond ETF (ITR) seeks to track the performance of the Barclays Intermediate Term Corporate Bond Index.
+This index comprises a diversified portfolio of investment-grade corporate bonds with maturities generally between one and ten years.
+The ETF offers investors exposure to a broad range of U.S. dollar-denominated corporate debt issued by companies across various sectors.

 Reputation and Reliability